prodbyeternal/ThinkPad-EFI/README.md

 - GPU acceleration (works out of the box)
 - HDMI output
-- Audio (after AppleHDA restoration)
+- Audio (after AppleHDA restoration, macOS 26 only.)
 - Wi-Fi & Bluetooth
 - Sleep / Wake
 - Trackpad, keyboard, ports, and more